mdouchin/termux-postgis-script/README.md

 # Restore gis PostgreSQL database
 # BEWARE: this will erase your Android PostgresSQL gis database
-# and overwrite it with the previosly backuped data
+# and overwrite it with the previosly backuped data !!!
 ./liz.sh re

-# Restart PostgreSQL and SSHD services
+# Restart PostgreSQL
 # And display the SSH user and the IP addresses
 # This must not be necessary since this command is automatically run at startup
 # But you can call it anytime needed